×

 What do expats in Sorrento appreciate most about the local culture?

 "Expats in Sorrento, often appreciate the warm and welcoming nature of the local people, who are known for their hospitality and friendliness.
 They also love the relaxed pace of life, which allows them to enjoy their surroundings and take time for leisurely meals and conversations.
 The rich history and beautiful architecture of Sorrento are also highly appreciated, as they provide a unique and inspiring backdrop for daily life.
 The local cuisine, characterized by fresh seafood, ripe tomatoes, and delicious pastries, is another highlight for many expats.
 Additionally, they value the vibrant local traditions and festivals, which offer a deep sense of community and a chance to participate in authentic Italian culture.
-The stunning natural beauty of the area, from the crystal-clear waters to the lush lemon groves, is also a major draw for expats living in Sorrento," said one expat in Sorrento.
+The stunning natural beauty of the area, from the crystal-clear waters to the lush lemon groves, is also a major draw for expats living in Sorrento," said one expat who made the move to Sorrento.

 What do expats find most challenging?